Header blog

 Can a local authority apply for a project in cooperation with a local association?
 If yes, will the project be Category 1?

 Yes, this is possible as long as both applicants and the project itself meet the eligibility criteria.
-The categorisation depends solely on the project type: Category 1, not-for profit and non-revenue generating; Category 2, not-for profit but revenue generating.
+The categorisation depends solely on the project type: Category 1, not-for profit without generation of any revenues; Category 2, not-for profit but revenue generating.

 Is a private training centre eligible in Category 2 or 3?

 • The categorisation depends solely on the type and nature of the proposed project investment.
-If the project is for-profit, then it will meet IFE criteria for Category 3, otherwise Category 2.
+For category 2 (non-for-profit), it must be assured that all assets belong to a non profit entity and that potential revenues / profits cannot be distributed to private entities or persons.
+If any of the conditions is not met, then it will be Category 3.
 In both cases, most of the jobs will be created within third entities (i.e., companies operating in the private sector), which should be supported by Letters of Intent from such third entities.

 Can a project funding the construction/equipment of a technology centre be considered in Category 1?

 • It depends on the candidate type and the project’s objective.
-If both are for-profit (profit-generating activity with dividends distributed) then Category 3 or Category 4 apply.
+If assets belong to a profit oriented entity or if the project generates revenues or profit, which may be distributed to private entities or persons, then Category 3 or Category 4 apply.

 Is a PPP company that manages techno parks or industrial zones eligible to apply for Category 1? i.e., as a public infrastructure project with job creation?

-• Yes, but only if this project does not generate any revenues (which appears unlikely).
-However, if the project is for profit, then Category 3 or 4 apply.
+• Yes, but only if this project does not generate any revenues, otherwise it will be category 2. .
+However, if the project is for profit or assets belong to private entities, then Category 3 or 4 apply.

 Is the development and subdivision of an industrial zone belonging to a management company of a technopole with the aim of selling lots an eligible project?
 If so, does it belong to Category 1?